PauloPereira95/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-Este projeto foi feito com HTML/CSS e JavaScript.
+This project was made with HTML/CSS and JavaScript.

-Com disponiblidade de oferecer um Etch-a-Sketch com 55 quadrados é possivel :
+With availability to offer an Etch-a-Sketch with 55 squares it is possible:
-- Escolher qualquer cor
+ - Choose any color
-- Escolher de forma completamente aleatoria
+- Choose completely randomly
-- Apagar a area determinada pelo utilziador ou simplesmente tudo fazendo reset
+- Delete the area determined by the user or simply reset everything
-- Mudar disposicao a qualquer altura
+- Change layout at any time

 ![shot_proj](shot_proj.png)